 Already Received Bachelor's Degree

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, you should look for a school offering a master's or doctoral degree program in counseling.
 Request information from schools offering counseling programs in Kentucky.

-Once the masters degree is completed, you will need to begin acquiring 4000 hours of supervised professional experience which should be under a Kentucky Board of Licensed Professional Counselors approved supervisor.
-Direct counseling experience should include 1600 of these hours with at least 100 hours of direct supervision.
+Once you have earned your master's degree, you should begin acquiring 4000 hours of supervised professional experience, preferably under a Kentucky Board of Licensed Professional Counselors approved supervisor.
+Direct counseling experience should include 1600 of these hours, with at least 100 hours of direct supervision.

-More details are available under the Laws and Regulations section of the following Kentuky government webpage.
+More details are available under the Laws and Regulations section of the following Kentucky government webpage.

 You may download your licensure application here.

-The Kentucky Board of Licensed Professional Counselors will review your application.
-Once they have approved your licensure application, you will be contacted with information about registering for the National Counselor Examination (NCE).
+The Kentucky Board of Licensed Professional Counselors reviews your application.
+If they approve your licensure application, you should be contacted with information about registering for the National Counselor Examination (NCE).

-Licensed Professional Counseling Associate (LPCA) License in Kentuky
+Licensed Professional Counseling Associate (LPCA) License in Kentucky

 Follow the steps to learn how to acquire your Licensed Professional Counseling Associate (LPCA) Licensure in Kentucky.

-To become a licensed professional counselor associate in Kentucky, you will need at least your masters degree in counseling from an accredited school.
+Earn at least your master's degree in counseling from an accredited school.